mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 * [Install .NET Core 3.1 developer pack;](https://dotnet.microsoft.com/download/visual-studio-sdks)

-* Run the setup.bat;
+* Run the setup.bat that is in the local copy of the repository;

-* Select your Terraria installation under Options -> Select Terraria
+* Select your Terraria installation (the terraria.exe file) under Options -> Select Terraria

 * Click the Setup button;